thibautdelille/beautyshop/README.md

-# Jekyll Website Template
+# BeautyShop
-Just to start a quick prototype
+prototype website for JVST Hackday

 ### Install the Project
  1. Run `npm install` (it use [Node](http://nodejs.org/) and [npm](https://npmjs.org/))